marczz/rest-sphinx-memo/source/ReST.rst

    which are a _`span of running text` in a paragraph.

-There are two ways of referencing a label.

 .. _rest_ref:

-The ReST way of :restref:`hyperlink targets
+The ReST way of referencing a label or :restref:`hyperlink targets
 <restructuredtext.html#hyperlink-targets>` is:

 .. code-block:: ReST